Stevie’s four hundred

 Happy birthday Milan

 1981 - Milan Baroš was born in Valašské Meziříčí in Czechoslovakia.
 He struck 27 times in 108 reds games after signing from Baník Ostrava for £3.2m in July 2001.
-He moved to Aston Villa for £6.5m in August 2005, having helped us to claim the Champions League and the Worthington Cup.
+He moved to Aston Villa for £6.5m in August 2005, having helped us to claim the UEFA Champions League and the League Cup.

 1873 – Inside-forward Frank Becton was born in Preston.
 The England international signed from his hometown club for £100 in March 1895, notching 42 times in 86 games before joining Swindon Town in October 1898.

 1876 – Left-back John Glover was born in West Bromwich.
 He arrived from New Brompton in June 1900 for £350, failing to score in 59 outings before joining Small Heath in October 1903, having been caught accepting a bribe to sign for Portsmouth.

 Latest trip across the park

 2012 – We led 2-0 at Goodison after Leighton Baines deflected in a Luis Suárez strike before Suárez himself netted, celebrating the first goal by theatrically diving in front of David Moyes, who had accused him of simulation before the game.
 However, Leon Osman and Steven Naismith netted to level the scores before the break.
 The match ended 2-2 with Suárez having an injury-time winner wrongly ruled out for offside.